Jump to your route

 Blanes5H~83 min~113 min€8.25

 Times are approximate.
 “From Airport” adds ~30 min for the R2 Nord connection via Sants Estació.
-Train prices are for a single ticket covering the entire airport → Sants → R1 journey.
+Train prices are for a single ticket covering the entire airport → Sants → R1 journey — buy the through-ticket at the airport Rodalies machine (exact fares moved with the January 2026 tariff update).
 If using the Aerobus (€7.45) to Pl.
 Catalunya instead, you need a separate R1 ticket.
 Check Rodalies website for live schedules.

 Towns Without a Train Station